ashesh-0/Disentangle/README.md

 ## ISSUE:

 1. So, there is an issue in plot_imgs_from_idx function. it shows values using PSNR fn.
-This is irrespective of the fact that what psnr_type is used.
+This is irrespective of the fact that what psnr_type is used. => DONE.
 2. Another thing to check is that I see psnr values fluctuate at individual level, quite a bit.
-So, it makes sense to look at the effect of averaging. => it does not improve things in general.
-I tried to average out in two ways: 1. output of the model.
+So, it makes sense to look at the effect of averaging. => DONE. it does not improve things in general.
+I tried to average out in two ways:
+   1 output of the model.
 2. output of the likelihood fn.
 This is the normalized reconstruction.
 Both these two ways yield the same performance. performance fixed as I increase the count.
+3.